City University of New York Athletic Conference

 The City University of New York Athletic Conference (CUNY Athletic Conference or CUNYAC) is an intercollegiate athletic conference affiliated with the NCAA's Division III.
 Its member institutions are all located in New York City and are campuses of the City University of New York.
 The CUNYAC also has a community college division, affiliated with the National Junior College Athletic Association (NJCAA).

 History

 Recent additions

-On April 16, 2025, New Jersey City University will return back to the CUNYAC, first as a men's volleyball affiliate beginning in the 2026 spring season (2025–26 academic year), followed by multi-sport affiliation beginning in the 2026–27 academic year, and finally full membership beginning in the 2027–28 academic year, becoming the first full member outside of the City University of New York system.
+On April 16, 2025, New Jersey City University announced it would return back to the CUNYAC, first as a men's volleyball affiliate beginning in the 2026 spring season (2025–26 academic year), followed by multi-sport affiliation beginning in the 2026–27 academic year, and finally full membership beginning in the 2027–28 academic year, becoming the first full member outside of the City University of New York system.
 In CUNYAC's official announcement, the conference stated that NJCU was "the first of several" new members.
 NJCU's official announcement stated that it expected to "become a founding member of a new reconstituted, relaunched, and rebranded league for an anticipated start on July 1, 2027."
+However, NJCU later announced they would instead merge with Kean University following the 2025–26 academic year, greatly downsizing their athletic department and seeking affiliation outside of the NCAA in the process.

+On February 25, 2026, the CUNYAC announced that Pratt Institute would join the CUNYAC beginning in the 2027–28 academic year, taking NJCU's place as the first new member in the relaunched league.
+One month later, the CUNYAC announced that Saint Elizabeth University would also join the rebranded CUNYAC in the 2027–28 academic year as well.